1. NZXT CAM

 TreeSize Free also lets you analyze the disk space on your PC hard drive.
 Again, useful for understanding which files are taking up more space.

-VLC media player
+9. VLC media player

-VLC media player – (recently updated to 3.0.1) is a well-known, free and open-source media player.
+VLC media player – (recently updated to 3.0.1) is a well-known, free, and open-source media player.
 VLC is popular for its ability to be able to play many multimedia file types, including Blu-Ray (which Windows 10 can’t play out of the box), 360 video and audio, Chromecast streaming, and 4K and 8K playback.
-It comes with enough audio and video codecs, so you should be able to play most typical audio and video files which you might find online.
+It comes with enough audio and video codecs, so you should be able to play most typical audio and video files, which you might find online.
 If you want DVD playback, download the desktop version (linked above) from videolan.org, and not the version from the Microsoft Store.
 (And if you did want more codecs for various other files, see K-Lite Codec pack.)
 Go here for other Audio players for Windows.

 CPU-Z gives you lots of information about your system, including real-time monitoring of CPU and memory frequencies (speeds).
 CPU-Z is often used by overclockers who are trying to get the most efficient or maximum performance from their CPUs.

-Network Speed Test
+12. Network Speed Test

-SUMo (Software Updates Monitor)
+13. SUMo (Software Updates Monitor)

 SUMo is another free app updater for Windows.
 It lists the apps and drivers on your PC and lets you know which ones are out of date.
-Any major updates are listed in red, for example a web browser security or vulnerability update.
+Any major updates are listed in red, for example, a web browser security or vulnerability update.

-If you find yourself unable to open any archive files within Windows, like a zip file or rar file, then 7-Zip is the app for you.
+If you find yourself unable to open any archive files within Windows, like a zip file or .rar file, then 7-Zip is the app for you.
 7-Zip can work with many archive file types, and it also compresses and archives files at a high compression to create nice small archive file sizes.
-(In regards to zip files or archives, less advanced computer users should be careful not to just download and open any zip files at random – especially via email.)
+(In regards to zip files or archives, less advanced computer users should be careful not to download and open any zip files at random – especially via email.)

-It’s easy to forget that office suites are a useful tool for Windows 10, too.
+Office suites are a useful tool for Windows 10, too.
 With that in mind, I’ve included this category here, but please see the Free office suites for Windows page, to peruse the different and popular free office suite options.

 AIDA64 lists the different components of your PC.
 If you’re curious about things like what CPU you have or who makes your video chip, then try AIDA64.

 Speccy is one of the best and original apps for checking to see what’s inside your PC.
 As the name suggests, if you need to know your hardware `specs’ – look no further.
 Speccy gives you detailed information on every piece of hardware in your computer, including real-time running temperatures.
-Speccy is made by Lavasoft, the same team which brought us CCLeaner.
+Speccy is made by Lavasoft, the same team which brought us CCleaner.

-The PC Decrapifier
+22. The PC Decrapifier